magento/magento2-page-builder/app/code/Magento/PageBuilder/docs/install.md

 ### Prerequisites

-* A local development installation of Magento 2.3.0
+* A local development installation of Magento 2.3.0 alpha
 * Access to the PageBuilder repository
 * [Yarn package manager]